carneddau pony workshops

 Our primary target will be the Carneddau ponies, but along the way we may encounter other species of interest and stunning landscape opportunities

-Learn how best to approach wild ponies and about their history and how they became to live on the mountains.
+Learn how best to approach wild ponies their history and how they became to live on the mountains.

 Photographers of all levels are welcome.
 Whether you are new to the world of wildlife photography or an experienced pro looking to expand your portfolio

 Accommodation is not provided for this workshop.
-There are many lovely B&B and guesthouses in the area.
+But there are many lovely B&B and guesthouses in the area.